 New Yorkers are no strangers to stairs.
 Here on Long Island and throughout New York, many residents live in apartments, condos, and other multi-family buildings, requiring them to climb up and down multiple flights of stairs every day.
 Many businesses, companies, restaurants, and government buildings have stairways that may not be kept in good repair.
 Whether due to their age or poor design, many of the stairs in New York City and throughout the region simply are unsafe for people to use.
-When falls happen, people can suffer severe personal injuries.
+When falls happen, people can suffer severe Long Island personal injury attorney.

 Here is what you should understand about injuries caused by stairway falls in New York.